 Note: Adding the markup will not guarantee rich snippets that appear within the SERP.
-Reasons why your snippets don’t show, here in FAQs for Rich Snippets.
+For reasons why your snippets don’t show, FAQs for Rich Snippets.

 17. Unreliable Hosting Provider

-Choose capable and quality hosting provider for your e-commerce site.
-How to find the ideal hosting provider for your business?
+Choose a capable and quality hosting provider for your e-commerce site.
+But, how do you find one for your business?

 Important things to look for:

 - Bandwidth and server capacity.
-How will the store works if sales grow 10x or 20x or more, does the hosting plan have the ability to expand?
+How will the store work if sales grow 10x or 20x or more, does the hosting plan have the ability to expand?

 - Is the hosting plan optimized for your web store CMS (WordPress or other)?

 - Hard Drive Space – look for SSD drives and more disk space.

 - 24/7 tech support via phone and e-mail.

 - Which operating system does the hosting provider use, Linux or Windows?